wenceorg/comp4187/site/content/coursework.md

 This coursework is worth 20% of the total mark for the module.

+You can accept the assignment on [github classroom](https://classroom.github.com/a/y0zy7ioC)

 See [below]({{< ref "#submission" >}}) for submission details.

 {{< /hint >}}